spelletier1996/vention-inverted-pendulum/README.md

 make
 ```
 ##### Docker
-Alternatively the included Dockerfile can be used first build the image from the project root with
+Use the included docker container built with:

 ```docker build -t pendulum_sim .```